johnfmorton/docker-heroku-cli/README.md

 ```

 At the bash shell prompt, use the `heroku` command as you like.
 Read the [heroku-cli documentation](https://devcenter.heroku.com/articles/heroku-cli) for more information.

+In version 1.1.0 of this repo, Git was added to the image.